You are currently viewing Estero El Salado, la biodiversidad de Puerto Vallarta

 Vegetation in the Estero El Salado

-In these semi-dry areas you can see the pneumatophores, which are roots that grow in the opposite direction to the stem.
-They are roots that grow with negative geotropism, that is, in the opposite direction to the soil.
-So inauspicious are the soil conditions for a plant that they come out to capture oxygen.
+In these semi-dry areas you can see pneumatophores, which are roots that grow in the opposite direction to the stem.
+They are roots that grow with negative geotropism, that is, in the opposite direction to the ground.
+The soil conditions are so unfavorable for a plant that they go out to capture oxygen.
 When you see them, they look like crooked fingers pointing to the sky.

 But that's not all, did you know that in the El Salado estuary there are more than 887 species of flora and fauna?
 The great biodiversity that exists in the estuary is of great importance to our ecosystem, which is why we should feel extremely proud.